Booming property auctions lift Brexit gloom in British real estate

 BUMPER BIDDING

-George Walker, who has been an auctioneer at Allsop for 19 years, said he was convinced of a bumper sale from the first lot, when more than 90 bidders competed to buy a 518 square foot (48.15 square metre) hair salon let on a lease with just a year to run in London's affluent St. John's Wood neighbourhood.
+George Walker, who has been an auctioneer at Allsop for 19 years, said he was convinced of a bumper sale from the first lot, when more than 90 bidders competed to buy a 518 square foot (48.15 square meter) hair salon let on a lease with just a year to run in London's affluent St. John's Wood neighborhood.

 "When there's 94 bidders going for a single lot, that means that there's 93 people in the room who are disappointed.
 Those people are poised to buy, and more often than not, they bid for something else instead," he said.